hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 **Budget:** 180,000 USD <br/>
 **Funders:** UNDP

-The project goal was to position UNDP as an implementation partner for future projects aimed at improving management of e-waste and other types of waste that contain mercury.
+The aim of this project was to position UNDP as an implementation partner for future projects aimed at improving management of e-waste and other types of waste that contain mercury.

-As part of the project, the following documents have been finalised:
+As part of the project:
-* To foster greater participation of the private sector in the second stage of Hydrochlorofluorocarbons (HCFCs) Phase-out Management Plan (HPMP-II), more than 100 Memorandums of Agreement (MOAs) have been signed with the private sector companies under HPMP-II.
-* The inter-ministerial steering committee and the Ministry of Environment, Forest and Climate Change (MoEFCC) reviewed and finalized the "India: Mercury Initial Assessment" report that includes sector specific National Action Plans, details of regulatory mechanisms and phase out dates for mercury containing products in India.
-This document is expected to impact healthcare institutions, laboratories and other industries that handle mercury containing products.
+* The "India: Mercury Initial Assessment" report was finalized by the Ministry of Environment, Forest and Climate Change (MoEFCC) and the inter-ministerial steering committee.
+It includes sector specific National Action Plans, details of regulatory mechanisms and phase out dates for mercury containing products in India.
+This report is expected to impact healthcare institutions, laboratories and other industries that handle mercury containing products.
+* More than 100 Memorandums of Agreement (MOAs) have been signed with the private sector companies to foster their participation in the second stage of the Hydrochlorofluorocarbons (HCFCs) Phase-out Management Plan (HPMP-II).
-* The Project Identification Form (PIF) for a project on environmentally sound management of e-waste has been endorsed by the MoEFCC for submission to Global Environment Fund (GEF).
+* The Project Identification Form (PIF) for a project on environmentally sound management of e-waste has been endorsed by the MoEFCC for submission to the Global Environment Fund (GEF).

+**Conclusion:**

 **SDG 1 "No Poverty":** The outcomes of this project will benefit people living under the national poverty line as they are disproportionately exposed to toxic substances like mercury, both through informal e-waste recycling and due to living in contaminated areas.

-**SDG 12 "Responsible consumption and production":** The project was intended to foster greater participation of the private sector in tackling challenges associated with mercury containing products, and to introduce relevant regulatory mechanisms and set phase out dates.
+**SDG 12 "Responsible consumption and production":** The project was intended to foster greater participation of the private sector in tackling challenges associated with mercury containing products.

 **SDG 15 "Life on land":** The outcomes of this project will protect the environment from mercury contamination.